aissat/easy_localization/README.md

 - **[Donate $25](https://paypal.me/aissatabdelwahab/25)**:
   That's some awesome stuff you did right there, dinner is on me!

-Of course, you can also choose what you want to donate.
 All donations are very much appreciated!

-## Contributors thanks
+## Thanks to

 ![contributors](https://contributors-img.firebaseapp.com/image?repo=aissat/easy_localization)
 <a href="https://github.com/aissat/easy_localization/graphs/contributors"></a>